reflex-dev/reflex/README.md

 $ pip install pynecone-io
 ```

-## Status
-As of December 2022, Pynecone has just released publicly and is in the **Alpha Stage**.

- -  :white_check_mark: Public Alpha: Anyone can install and use Pynecone the may be issues but we are working to activly resolve them.
- - :black_square_button: Public Beta: Stable enough for non-enterprise use-cases.
- - :black_square_button: Public Hosting Beta: Optionaly Deploy and Host your own apps on Pynecone!
- - :black_square_button: Public: Pynecone is production ready.

- Pynecone has new releases and features coming every week!
-Make sure to star and watch this repository to stay up to date.

 ## Create your first Pynecone app

 Installing Pynecone also installs the pc command line tool.
 To test that the install was successful by creating a new project.